J. Valentine: Musical career

-When Valentine was 9 years old, he and his brother formed the band The Newtrons.
-Early on he founded the CityBoyZ Muzik label and signed hip-hop artist Bailey, and subsequently released the song “Go Dumb” which was originally a record from his Hide Ya Breezy mixtape.
+When Valentine was 9 years old, he and his brothers formed the band The Newtrons.
+In 2009, he founded the CityBoyZ Muzik label and signed hip-hop artist Bailey, and subsequently released the song “Go Dumb” which was originally a record from his Hide Ya Breezy mixtape.

-Valentine's 2011 album The Testimony featured artists Keri Hilson, Tank, Twista, Gucci Mane and LeToya Luckett.
+Valentine's 2011 album The Testimony featured artists Keri Hilson, Twista, Gucci Mane and LeToya Luckett.
 The album accumulated over 17 thousand records sold and reached the iTunes top 10 for R&B/Soul.
 Valentine recorded “My Girl” with Chris Brown for In My Zone 2.

-Valentine's production company, Song Dynasty, includes his brother Bobby Newt, his friend Texx and the singer Tank.
+Valentine's production company, Song Dynasty, includes his brother Bobby Newt, his friend Texx and R&B singer Tank.
 The team has written and produced songs for artists such as Jamie Foxx, Keyshia Cole and Ron Isley.
-They recently produced Now or Never, Tank's first Atlantic Records project.
+In 2014, they produced Now or Never, Tank's first Atlantic Records project.
 The album's second single, “Emergency,” held the number 5 spot on the Billboard music charts.
 They wrote the song “Regret” for R&B singer LeToya Luckett featuring Ludacris, which also peaked at #78 on the U.S. Billboard Hot 100 chart and #8 on the Billboard Hot R&B/Hip-Hop Songs chart.

 Valentine scored his first #1 single on the R&B charts with Tank in 2022, with the successful single "Slow".
+The duet song is from Tank's tenth album release, R&B Money.

-Valentine and Tank are the hosts of a weekly podcast called R&B Money, where the two discuss R&B music and other topics with some of the genre's current stars and its greatest legends.
+Valentine and Tank are the hosts of a weekly podcast called R&B Money Podcast, where the two discuss R&B music and other topics with some of the genre's current stars and its greatest legends.

+Additionally, Valentine also works as Tank's manager.